robertbraeutigam/scan/README.md

 Any party may close the connection at any time for any reason.
 The initiator is free to re-open the connection at any time.

+The handshake message that completes the handshake may optionally already contain the first payload.

 ### Address Resolution

 To be able to establish a "physical" TCP/IP connection between parties having static keys,